ccao-data/data-architecture/dbt/models/ccao/docs.md

 # hie

 {% docs table_hie %}
-Legacy Home Improvement Exemption (HOE) data pulled from the AS/400.
+Legacy Home Improvement Exemption (HIE) data pulled from the AS/400.

-This table exists in order to apply HOE characteristics to sales for modeling, but it will naturally become deprecated as the remaining legacy HOEs expire.
+This table exists in order to apply HIE characteristics to sales for modeling, but it will naturally become deprecated as the remaining legacy HOEs expire.

 **Primary Key**: `pin`, `year`